 However, royalties’ income of a local taxpayer paid by a foreign entity would not be subject to tax in Paraguay as long as the goods commercialised are being sold abroad, in which case this income is considered as foreign-source income.

 Foreign-source income is not taxable.
-However, interest, commissions, and capital gains are considered Paraguayan-source income and subject to CIT when the investor is resident in Paraguay.
+However, interest, commissions, and capital gains are considered Paraguayan-source income and subject to IRE when the investor is resident in Paraguay.

-1. The services provided in the country for technical assistance, management, advertising, propaganda, technical and logistical services.
+- The services provided in the country for technical assistance, management, advertising, propaganda, and technical and logistical services.

-3. Interest, commissions, returns or capital gains from securities and securities, as well as those from financing or loans made in favor of foreign persons or entities, when the issuing or lending entity is incorporated or resides in the country.
+- Interest, commissions, returns, or capital gains from securities, as well as those from financing or loans made in favour of foreign persons or entities, when the issuing or lending entity is incorporated or resides in the country.

-4. Interest, commissions, returns or capital gains deposited in public or private banking or financial entities abroad, as well as exchange differences, and dividends or net profits obtained as a partner or shareholder of foreign entities, when the investor or beneficiary entity is incorporated or resides in the country.
+- Interest, commissions, returns, or capital gains deposited in public or private banking or financial entities abroad, as well as exchange differences, and dividends or net profits obtained as a partner or shareholder of foreign entities, when the investor or beneficiary entity is incorporated or resides in the country.

-5. Insurance or reinsurance operations that cover risks in the country, or that refer to persons or entities that reside in the country at the time the contract is signed.
+- Insurance or reinsurance operations that cover risks in the country or that refer to persons or entities that reside in the country at the time the contract is signed.